frederic-perez/AmE-dictionary/data/idioms.md

 __down the road__ _informal_ :four: In the future; later on. _I do want to get married, but down the road, not any time soon._
 __down the toilet__ :two::hammer: _Three hours down the toilet._
 __down to (someone or something)__
+__down to brass tacks__ :two: Focused on the most important aspects of a particular situation.
+Often used in the phrase “get down to brass tacks.”
 __down to the wire__ :two: (_Down to the wire_ originally comes from the practice of stretching a literal wire above the finish line of a horse racing track.
 The first horse to break through that wire was the one that won, and a close race that was _down to the wire_ would be one that’s decided at or near the very end.)
 Until the last possible second.
 __down under__
 __down__ __1__ _v_ To eat or drink something very quickly. _Wow, you guys really downed that dish—I guess you liked it!_ _You downed a bottle of wine after swearing off alcohol for a month!_